 The RCPA coordinates the activities of local jurisdictions with regional, state, and federal entities at both policy and administrative levels.
 As a coordination agency, the RCPA provides a forum for local elected officials to engage in dialogue on countywide issues, and enables discussions among local and regional entities on a wide range of issues related to greenhouse gas reduction, including planning, program management, and project delivery.

 The RCPA was formed in 2009 through locally sponsored State legislation to coordinate countywide climate protection efforts among Sonoma County’s nine cities and multiple county agencies.

-The RCPA has four main areas of focus: efficient buildings, clean energy, alternative transportation and conservation/adaptation.
+The RCPA has three main areas of focus: decarbonization, carbon sequestration, and resilience.
 The RCPA is focused on securing grant funding for GHG reducing programs and projects as well as leading countywide climate planning efforts.
 In addition, data collection, public information and education are significant elements of the climate protection effort.